frankvegadelgado/goldbach/README.md

 ## Abstract

 The Goldbach conjecture states that every even integer greater than 2 is the sum of two primes.
-We prove a variant: **every even integer ≥ 8 is the sum of two distinct primes**.
+We present a computational approach that provides strong evidence for a variant: **every even integer ≥ 8 is the sum of two distinct primes**.

 Our key insight is a geometric equivalence: this is true if and only if for every $N ≥ 4$, there exists an integer $M$ such that the L-shaped region $N^2 - M^2$ between nested squares has a semiprime area $P \cdot Q$, where $P = N - M$ and $Q = N + M$ are both prime.

-Through computational analysis up to $N = 2^{14}$ and application of the pigeonhole principle, we prove this variant holds for all $N ≥ 4$.
+Through computational analysis up to $N = 2^{14}$ and application of the pigeonhole principle, we demonstrate this variant holds for all $N ≥ 4$ within our verified range and provide strong theoretical evidence for its general validity.

 ---